ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 # Indexing polymorphic data

-By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, and it ignores the inheritance hierarchy when it does so.
+By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, and it ignores the inheritance hierarchy.

-For example, let us assume that we have the following inheritance hierarchy:
+For example, let's assume that we have the following inheritance hierarchy:

 ![Figure 1: Polymorphic indexes](images/polymorphic_indexes_faq.png)